 Nottinghamshire: Distance measurements will be taken in a straight line from the entrance to the child's home (as defined by the Local Authority) to the principal entrance to the main administrative building of the Academy.
 This will be calculated by using the County Council's computerised distance measuring software.
-In the event of needing to discriminate between pupils living in the same block of flats, where the County Council's computerised distance measuring software produces the same distance measurement, the lower the number of the flat the closer it will be judged to be to the school.
+In the event of needing to discriminate between pupils living in the same block of flats, where the County Council's computerised distance measurement, the lower the number of the flat the closer it will be judged to be to the school.